RTEMS/rtems-docs/c_user/message_manager.rst

 Messages can be sent to a queue with the``rtems_message_queue_send`` and``rtems_message_queue_urgent`` directives.
 These directives work identically when tasks are waiting to receive a message.
-A task is removed from the task waiting queue, unblocked,  and the message is copied to a waiting task’s message buffer.
+A task is removed from the task waiting queue, unblocked,  and the message is copied to a waiting task's message buffer.

 When no tasks are waiting at the queue,``rtems_message_queue_send`` places the message at the rear of the message queue, while``rtems_message_queue_urgent`` places the message at the front of the queue.
-The message is copied to a message buffer from this message queue’s buffer pool and then placed in the message queue.
+The message is copied to a message buffer from this message queue's buffer pool and then placed in the message queue.
 Neither directive can successfully send a message to a message queue which has a full queue of pending messages.